cf73/humanity/content/collections/books/a-sand-county-almanac-with-essays-on-conservation.md

     content:
       -
         type: text
-        text: 'Aldo Leopold''s A Sand County Almanac has enthralled generations of nature lovers and conservationists and is indeed revered by everyone seriously interested in protecting the natural world.
-Hailed for prose that is "full of beauty and vigor and bite" (The New York Times), it is perhaps the finest example of nature writing since Thoreau''s Walden. '
+        text: "Aldo Leopold's "
       -
+        type: text
+        marks:
+          -
+            type: italic
+        text: 'A Sand County Almanac '
+      -
+        type: text
+        text: 'has enthralled generations of nature lovers and conservationists and is indeed revered by everyone seriously interested in protecting the natural world.
+Hailed for prose that is "full of beauty and vigor and bite" ('
+      -
+        type: text
+        marks:
+          -
+            type: italic
+        text: 'The New York Times'
+      -
+        type: text
+        text: "), it is perhaps the finest example of nature writing since Thoreau's Walden. " -
         type: hardBreak
       -